Sofizzz18/Sofizzz18/README.md

 📍 Srinagar, Jammu & Kashmir, India

 ## About Me
-I'm an AI Data Specialist with hands-on experience improving machine learning models through audio annotation, translation evaluation, and sentiment analysis.
+I love turning raw data into meaningful stories.
+As an AI Data Specialist and Data Analyst, I'm passionate about uncovering patterns, building intelligent models, and creating dashboards that make data easy to understand.

-I enjoy working on NLP projects and building data-driven applications.
+From annotating audio for conversational AI to building sentiment classifiers and interactive visualizations, I enjoy every part of the data pipeline — from messy raw data all the way to clean, actionable insights.

 ## What I Work With
 - **Languages:** Python, SQL